edgeos/meta-greengrass/README.md

 then add one or both of the following to your QEMU launch command: ```-cpu core2duo``` and/or ```-enable-kvm```/

-## Outstanding Limitations with Using Greengrass on EdgeOS
+## Philosophy of Use on EdgeOS

+It is important to realize that Greengrass lambdas are very general tools and can be used on EdgeOS in a manner that is not inline with our philosophy of running containerized apps.
+Lambdas, however, are a very powerful tool can very naturally be used within the EdgeOS philosophy; it is up to the developers and admins to use Lambdas appropriately.

-The primary challenge with using Greengrass on EdgeOS is with running lambda functions with non-rudimentary dependencies.
-One of the advertised features of Greengrass is the ability to deploy Amazon Lambdas onto registered Greengrass Cores.
-However, these lambdas run directly on the OS.
-Meanwhile, EdgeOS is rather minimal by design and so it is quite likely that system- and 3rd-party- libraries that your lambda requires are not included.
-The strategy with Lambda dependencies, therefore, is to package all dependencies within the Lambda, but this becomes challanging when some dependencies are compiled libraries.
+By way of example, when following the Greengrass Developer Guide you will learn how to launch lambdas on EdgeOS.
+These lambdas will run inside a special containers managed by Greengrass only.
+These lambda-containers can use system libraries and will work just fine for the simple examples in the guide, meanwhile, EdgeOS is minimal by design and so it is quite likely that system- and 3rd-party- libraries that your lambda requires are not included in the OS.
+The strategy with lambda dependencies, therefore, is to package all dependencies within the Lambda.
+However, this becomes challenging when there are a lot of dependencies and especially challenging when when some dependencies are compiled system libraries.

-It is for this reason that we designed EdgeOS to deploy applications using containers.
+Furthermore, it is important to note that lamdbas are not monitored or controlled by the Container App Service EdgeOS service.
+While, lambdas are authenticated and monitored by Greengrass, this diverges from the philosophy of use for EdgeOS.

+It is for this reason that we designed EdgeOS to deploy applications using containers managed by the Container App Service.
+Therefore, we recommend only using lambdas to command the built in EdgeOS services or for simple actions for which containers may not be ideal.
+For example, a lambda can be written to command a system update using the Software Update Service which is built into EdgeOS.
+Additionally, the lambda function can communicate with the Container App Service to download and launch an app.
+By using the AWS SDK libraries, your containerized apps launched in this manner can authenticate, communicate, and receive commands from other AWS services.

+In this manner you will build a library of lambdas in your AWS Console which you will use to perform preprogrammed actions on some or all of your Greengrass enabled devices.
+You will then have records and logs of which actions (lambdas) were run on each device, at what times, and by whom.